munificent/craftinginterpreters/book/a-map-of-the-territory.md

 * **Interpretation** describes the *user experience of executing a language*.
 If the end user has a single tool that takes in source code and is able to then execute it immediately, that tool is an **interpreter**.

-And, of course, remember that these terms apply to language *implementations*, not languages themselves.
-There are interpreters for C, and compilers for Python.
-There are Scheme implementations that compile to machine code, and others that interpret directly from source.

 Like apples and oranges, some implementations are clearly compilers and *not* interpreters.
 GCC and Clang take your C code and compile it to machine code.
 An